Mars Logo white transparent

 • MARS offers a fixed-fee compliance update at £450, delivered within five working days

 Most businesses missed it.
 On 19 June 2026, new legal requirements came into force under the Data (Use and Access) Act 2025, and most business owners have no idea it happened.
-That's not a criticism.
-It's a busy law with a quiet rollout.
-But the consequences of doing nothing are real, and worth understanding.
+That is not a criticism.
+It is a busy piece of law with a quiet rollout.
+The consequences of doing nothing are real, and worth understanding.

-The Data (Use and Access) Act 2025 is the most significant update to UK data protection law since GDPR came in eight years ago.
-It doesn't replace UK GDPR.
+The Data (Use and Access) Act 2025 is the most significant update to UK data protection law since GDPR arrived eight years ago.
+It does not replace UK GDPR.
 It amends it, in ways that directly affect how businesses handle personal data.

 1. You now need a formal complaints process

 From 19 June 2026, every organisation that processes personal data is legally required to have a data protection complaints procedure in place.
 There is no exemption, regardless of size.
-That means a written policy, a way for people to submit complaints, and a 30-day acknowledgement requirement.
-If you don't have this, you're already out of compliance.
+That means a written policy, a route for people to submit complaints, and a 30 day acknowledgement requirement.
+Without it, you are already outside the rules.

-Privacy notices need to be updated to reflect the new complaints right.
-If your policy was written before this year and hasn't been reviewed, it almost certainly doesn't include what it now needs to.
+Privacy notices need to reflect the new complaints right.
+If your policy was written before this year and has not been reviewed since, it almost certainly does not include what it now needs to.

-The maximum fine for breaches of PECR, the regulation that covers email marketing and cookies, has increased from £500,000 to £17.5 million.
-If you send marketing emails or use cookies on your website, this is the environment you're now operating in.
+The maximum fine for breaches of PECR, the regulation covering email marketing and cookies, rose from £500,000 to £17.5 million.
+If you send marketing emails or use cookies on your website, that is the environment you are now operating in.

 At a minimum, UK businesses now need: